Best Metal Detectors in 2022

 Our third Bounty Hunter treasure detector on our list possesses a wide range of helpful and vital features that make it stand out as an excellent example of everything to love about metal detectors.
 It’s designed with a fully-automatic ground balancing system that recognizes the area and acts accordingly, as well as providing push-button discrimination control to make switching between modes a total breeze.

 The 3-tone identification gives you the chance to distinguish between good, great, and don’t-waste-your-time objects, while it’s 8-inch search coil provides decent depth so you can really get stuck into the ground.
 The interface is simple to read and easy to learn, and has a number of useful indicators that includes digital targeting and battery level so you won’t get caught out.
+The perfect size for straightforward portability, you can take it to the beach, around the park, and even through your backyard and the squelch tech addition does everything it can to eliminate pesky false positives.
+If you’ve been looking for a metal detector that can make you rich (or richer, every penny helps) then this might just be the one for you.

 Fully-automatic ground balance